 Want some other ideas for your day?
 Volunteer Park is a nice outdoor space in the vibrant Capitol Hill neighborhood that includes the Volunteer Park Conservatory (botanical garden), the Water Tower Observation Deck, and the Asian Art Museum.

 Another option is to take a ferry from downtown Seattle to Bainbridge Island.
 Bainbridge has museums, restaurants, and gift shops.
-But the real treat is the ferry ride itself, which provides a great view looking back at Seattle.
+The real treat is the ferry ride itself, which provides a great view looking back at Seattle.
 Sometimes you can even orcas swimming past!

 #3: What to See in Seattle in One Day: Quirky Stuff